ndeshp2s/starter-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Artificial Intelligence
+- Decision Making & Autonomous Navigation
 - Deep Reinforcement Learning
+- Machine Learning
-- Autonomous Navigation
+- Semantic Mapping
 - Robot Operating System (ROS)

 # Education to show in About widget